antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-identity-services-part-4.md

 ---
-title: ".Net Core microservice application with ABP - Identity Services - Part 4"
+title: ".Net Microservice application with ABP - Identity Services - Part 4"
 excerpt: "In this post we will see how to do the create Identity service for our microservice application"
 date: "2022-03-19T02:00:00.000Z"
 videoId: Qsi7AFflmdk